RobertoR29/Capstone/README.md

 ---

 ## My Role
-- Deployed and configured the CAPE Sandbox environment on Ubuntu Linux.
+- Deployed and configured the CAPE Sandbox environment on Ubuntu Linux
-- Built and managed the virtualized malware analysis environment.
+- Built and managed the virtualized malware analysis environment
-- Executed all malware and benign samples through the CAPE platform.
+- Executed all malware and benign samples through the CAPE platform
-- Analyzed generated reports to identify behavioral indicators and malicious activity.
+- Analyzed generated reports to identify behavioral indicators and malicious activity
-- Reviewed process execution, network communications, file system changes, memory artifacts, and indicators of compromise (IOCs).
+- Reviewed process execution, network communications, file system changes, memory artifacts, and indicators of compromise (IOCs)
-- Compared CAPE results against findings from Cuckoo3 and DRAKVUF to evaluate differences in forensic visibility and malware detection capabilities.
+- Compared CAPE results against findings from Cuckoo3 and DRAKVUF to evaluate differences in forensic visibility and malware detection capabilities

 ---